pmoronm/calcuzero/README.md

-# CalcuZero, the simple calculator.
+# CalcuZero, the simple calculator

 Android development using JavasCript+HTML+CSS through Cordova proof of concept.
 The application choosen is a simple calculator with some extended functions.